salrashid123/envoy_control/README.md

 Every 60 seconds, the host will rotate over which means for the first 60 seconds, you'll see the robots.txt file from bbc, then yahoo then google.

-Note, we increment the snapshot verision number and the host as well:
+Note, we increment the snapshot version number and the host as well:
 ```
 $ go run src/main.go
 INFO[0000] Starting control plane